pspanoudakis/Machine-Learning-NLP/project3/report.md

 -   Models 1, 2 have the following architecture:
     ![](./models/attention.png)
     (Model 2 does not use attention layer, but other than that the structure is the same.\
     Model 1 is the chosen model, and can be used with or without attention layer.
-See the next section for the performance comaprison.)
+See the next sections for the performance comaprison.)

     - We use bidirectional, stacked RNN, without skip connections.
     - If desired (optionally in Model 1), we can pass the RNN output through an Attention Layer, to help the model focus in critical parts of each tweet and prevent the vanishing gradient in faraway hidden states.
     - Finally, we add a Linear layer to output a vector of the desired size.
-- Models 3, 4 have the following architecture:
+- Models 3, 4 use the following architecture:
     ![](./models/skip_conn.png)
     - We use a stacked RNN, this time with skip connections.
 We apply a skip connection in every 2 layers (layers 1, 3, 5 etc. have a skip connection, and the output of layers 2, 4, 6 etc. is the destination of a skip connection).
 Skip connections are implemented simply using `torch.add`
     - Before providing input to any layer (except for the first one) we apply a Dropout layer to it.